SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

+## Nick → Dr. Gantzler and postdoc at Sandia National Labs

+huge congratulations to Dr. Nick Gantzler for earning his PhD in Physics!
+Nick is the second PhD student to graduate from the Simon Ensemble.

+the title of Nick's thesis is "in silico screening of nanoporous materials for gas sensing and separation". check out his papers on [Google Scholar](https://scholar.google.com/citations?hl=en&user=86bzumwAAAAJ&view_op=list_works&sortby=pubdate).

+after graduation, Nick will work at [Sandia National Labs](https://www.sandia.gov/) as a postdoc with [N. Scott Bobbitt](https://scholar.google.com/citations?user=--aL94AAAAAJ&hl=en) in the Computational Materials & Data Science Division!

+{{<figure
+    src="/ppl_photos/nick.jpg"
+    width="50%"
+>}}

 ## Paul will intern at Los Alamos National Lab!

 as a PhD intern for Los Alamos National Lab, Paul Morris will use the Quick Urban & Industrial Complex (QUIC) Dispersion Modeling System to simulate the dispersion of chemical plumes in realistic, urban environments and use machine learning to create better wind and plume libraries.